Download the Career Advancement funding opportunities guide for a list of grant opportunities across campus.

 - The UCISTEM Summer Research Grant funds research opportunities that occur in a laboratory setting

 - The PRISM Research Grant supports independent summer research for students in particular majors.

-- The Seidel Scholars PRISM Grant provides funding for innovative and unconventional professional experiences that are connected to a student’s major and career interests.
+- The Seidel Scholars Grant provides funding for innovative and unconventional professional experiences that are connected to a student’s major and career interests.